PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

-* Using make_ will build the documentation based off of what is in the current directory structure. make_ is quicker for local builds than tox_ but requires you to install and setup all dependencies.
+* Using make_ will build the documentation based off of what is in the current directory structure. make_ is quicker for local builds than tox_ but requires you to install and set up all dependencies.
 * Using tox_ does not require setting up all dependencies ahead of time, but is more computationally intensive since it creates a virtual environment and builds the package before building the documentation.